 Factors to consider before you sign up for Postmates or Doordash.

-I hope this article gave you all some insight in how ratings works for Postmates and DoorDash.
+I hope this article gave you all some insight into how ratings work for Postmates and DoorDash.
 In this digital era where a lot of people are starting to make a living through gig jobs, it is important to understand all the details like the ratings.
 Unlike Doordash, Uber or Lyft drivers, Postmates Fleet drivers do not live in fear of low ratings from Postmates customers.
 If you choose to Sign up for DoorDash, we give you all the tips to provide a 5-star rating service.

 Set up your Fleet Driver Account and start to earn money